English 999: Support for English Composition I

-The same handbook required for English 1101: The Little Seagull Handbook, 4th edition, digital version with Exercises and InQuizitive, by Richard Bullock, Michael Brody, and Francine Weinberg (available in D2L).
-Access to InQuisitive is required.
+The same handbook required for English 1101: The Little Seagull Handbook, 4th edition, with Exercises and InQuizitive, by Richard Bullock, Michael Brody, and Francine Weinberg, available in digital form in D2L Access to InQuizitive is required.

 Attendance: Each class is important, so it is crucial that you be in class on time every class.
 I record attendance, and absences do affect your grade.
 Students with more than four non-illness-related absences fail the class.
 Students who must miss class because of illness (COVID or otherwise) should notify me before the missed class meeting.
 I will try to work with you on any major assignments you happen to miss (assignments other than reading quizzes), especially when you notify me of the absence missing class: email me whenever you must miss class.

-Participation/Engagement: This is a hands-on class, with lots of activities requiring not merely attendance but committed, engaged participation both in the classroom and in assignments outside of class.
-Being attentive and participating in all class activities are major keys to success in the course.
+Participation/Engagement: This is very much a hands-on class, with lots of activities requiring not merely attendance but committed, engaged participation both in the classroom in assignments outside of class.
+Being attentive and participating in all class activities is a major key to success in the course.

 Reflection assignments are brief responses to writing experiences and Growth Mindset videos.

 Writing exercises: assignments paralleling or complementing ENGL 1101 writing exercises.